Deploying Persistent Chat Server in Lync Server 2013

-For details about available topologies and the technical and software requirements for installing Persistent Chat Server, see Planning for Persistent Chat Server in the Planning documentation, How Persistent Chat Server Works in the Planning documentation, Deployment documentation, or Operations documentation, and Supported Hardware in the Supportability documentation.
+For details about available topologies and the technical and software requirements for installing Persistent Chat Server, see Planning for Persistent Chat Server in Lync Server 2013 in the Planning documentation, How Persistent Chat Server works in Lync Server 2013 in the Planning documentation, Deployment documentation, or Operations documentation, and Supported hardware for Lync Server 2013 in the Supportability documentation.

 For details about acquiring certificates, creating the SQL Server database, and creating file stores, see Deploying Lync Server 2013 in the Deployment documentation.

 A single Persistent Chat Server Front End Server can support 20,000 active users.
 You can have a Persistent Chat Server pool with up to 4 active Front End Servers supporting a total of 80,000 concurrent users.

 Persistent Chat Server is also supported on a virtual server.
 The virtual server can support up to 20,000 concurrent users if it matches the specifications of the physical server.

 |Persistent Chat Server must be installed on an NTFS file system to help enforce file system security.
 FAT32 is not a supported file system for Persistent Chat Server.|